You have an admission decision, now what?

 Q: How will I find out if I get an offer of admission?

-A: The review of candidates and available spaces will continue through the month of May.
-You will receive an email directing you to MAP@Berkeley and will have seven days from the time of notification to accept the offer by accepting your offer of admission.
-To check your status, please log in to MAP@Berkeley.
+A: If space becomes available, we will notify you via email, directing you to MAP@Berkeley.
+You will have seven days from the time of notification to accept your offer of admission.
+To check your status, log in to MAP@Berkeley.

 Q: Can I opt to be on a waitlist for more than one UC campus?

-A: Yes, you can opt to be included on more than one waitlist, if the option is offered to you by multiple campuses.
-(Each campus maintains its own waitlist.)
-If you subsequently receive offers of admission, you may accept only one.
-If you accept an admission offer from a campus after you have accepted an offer to another, you must rescind your acceptance to the first campus.
-The deposit paid to the first campus will not be refunded or applied to the second campus.
+A: Yes, If multiple UC campuses offer you a waitlist option, you may opt in to more than one.
+If you receive admission offers from more than one campus, you may accept only one.
+If you accept an offer from a second campus after accepting an offer from the first, you must rescind your original acceptance.
+Please note that the deposits paid to the first campus are nonrefundable and will not transfer to the second campus.

 Waitlist Process

-You must complete all other required documentation, including accepting your Conditions of Admission, by all specified deadlines.
+Be sure to complete all other required documentation, including accepting your conditions of admission, by the stated deadlines.

 Q: What can I expect if I receive an offer of admission?

 A: Depending on space available, students selected from the waitlist may have limited enrollment pathways, which may be different from a student offered admission earlier in the admissions cycle.
-For example, applicants to the College of Letters and Science may receive an offer that comes in the form of an offer to join Fall Program for First-Semester to start their Berkeley career.
-Depending upon available space, one or both of these programs may be your only enrollment pathway option(s) if you are admitted from the waitlist.
-Before you opt-in, be sure to visit the websites for these unique programs to learn more and determine if they are a good fit.
-Should space be available, both programs are great ways to commence your Berkeley experience.
+For example, applicants to the College of Letters and Science may receive an offer to join Fall Program for First-Semester.
+Visit the websites for these programs to learn more and determine if they are a good fit for you.
+Both programs offer excellent ways to begin your Berkeley experience.

 Q: How long will I have to accept the offer of admission?

-A: Approximately one week.
-You will have seven days from the time of notification to accept the offer of admission, including the day you are notified.
-Your individual deadline date will be fixed; no extensions will be granted.
+A: You will have seven days, including the notification day, to accept the offer.
+Your individual deadline will be fixed, and no extensions will be granted.

 Q: What if I already accepted an offer to another campus?

-A: If you are offered admission to UC Berkeley and have already accepted an offer of admission to another college or university, you can still accept your offer.
-You will need to accept your offer to UC Berkeley and withdraw your acceptance at the other campus.
-The deposit to the first campus will not be refunded.
+A: If you have accepted an offer of admission to another college or university, you may still accept UC Berkeley’s offer.
+However, you must withdraw your acceptance from the other campus.
+Note that deposits made to the campus will not be refunded.

 Housing and Financial Aid